 Animatronic Dolphin for a Japanese Coke product commercial.

 He sang in French and was quite a ladies man.

 Storyboards from the Anne Dissolving Sequence in WISHMASTER 3

 A gruesome death for Stephen J. Cannell in THE CONTRACT

 The guy with the typewriter!

 Evidence from PROFILER

-Debbie Lee Carrington in THE JOURNEY OF ALLEN STRANGE (she was the little prostitute in TOTAL RECALL!)
+Debbie Lee Carrington in THE JOURNEY OF ALLEN STRANGE (she was the little sex worker in TOTAL RECALL!)

-A caveman for a commercial directed by Marcus Nispel.
+A caveman for an EMC2 commercial directed by Marcus Nispel.